ersanchez/notes/git-without-github.md

 * server: `script-bare-repo.git`
     * can be pulled from _or_ pushed to _from_ `server-scripts-laptop-copy` the laptop
     * can be pulled from _or_ pushed to _from_ `server-scripts-on-server` the server
+    * can be pulled from _or_ pushed to _from_ any other computer that clones this bare repository
 * server: `server-scripts-on-server`
     * can push/pull to `script-bare-repo.git` on the server
 * laptop: `server-scripts-laptop-copy`